sinkinben/ProblemFarmer/solution-note/leetcode/leetcode-backtrack.md

-## A Pattern to Solve Backtracking Problem
+## A Pattern to Solve Backtracking Problems

-Backtracking tag of leetcode:

-- Subset
-- Subset - II
-- N Queen

 The backtracking solutions of most leetcode-problems have a similar pattern.
 Let's take a look on it.